Enum0x539/RedAlert/README.md

 ## This project is under Berkeley Software Distribution (BSD) license.
 * The source code doesn’t need to be public when a distribution of the software is made.
-* Modifications to the software can be release under any license.
+* Modifications to the software can be released under any license.
 * Changes made to the source code may not be documented.
 * It offers no explicit position on patent usage.
 * The license and copyright notice must be included in the documentation of the compiled version of the source code (as opposed to only in the source code).